CARNIVORE DIET

 Omega-3 Fatty Acids

-Omega-3 Fatty Acids are essential fats that the body cannot produce on its own—meaning you must get them through your diet.
-Found abundantly in fatty fish like sardines, salmon, and mackerel, as well as in grass-fed beef and egg yolks, these powerful fats support brain health, reduce inflammation, and promote a strong heart and immune system.
-On a carnivore diet, where plant oils are eliminated, getting enough omega-3s from animal-based sources helps maintain a healthy omega-3 to omega-6 ratio, which is vital for hormonal balance, mood stability, and cellular function.
-Prioritising these anti-inflammatory fats can help protect against modern chronic diseases and restore the body’s ancestral balance of fats—just as nature intended.
+Omega-3 Fatty Acids are essential fats that the body can’t produce on its own, so they must be obtained from the diet.
+Found in fatty fish like sardines, salmon, and mackerel, as well as in grass-fed beef and egg yolks, omega-3s are key for supporting brain health, reducing inflammation, and promoting a healthy heart and immune system.
+On the carnivore diet, where plant oils and processed foods are eliminated, consuming omega-3s from animal-based sources helps maintain an optimal omega-3 to omega-6 ratio.
+This balance is vital for hormonal balance, mood stability, and cellular function.
+Prioritizing omega-3s on the carnivore diet supports long-term health, protects against chronic diseases, and restores the body’s natural fat balance.

 Omega-6 Fatty Acids

 Omega-6 Fatty Acids are a type of polyunsaturated fat found in seed oils, grains, and processed foods.
-While the body does need a small amount, modern diets are dangerously overloaded with omega-6s—leading to chronic inflammation, hormonal imbalance, and increased risk of disease.
-One of the many benefits of the carnivore diet is that it naturally eliminates these pro-inflammatory oils, helping to restore a healthy omega-6 to omega-3 ratio.
-By cutting out vegetable oils like canola, sunflower, and soybean oil, you reduce oxidative stress and give your body the chance to heal on a cellular level.
-The truth?
-Omega-6s in excess are a silent saboteur of health—and the animal-based lifestyle corrects this imbalance with ease.
+While the body requires a small amount, modern diets are often overloaded with omega-6s, leading to chronic inflammation, hormonal imbalance, and an increased risk of disease.
+One of the primary benefits of the carnivore diet is its ability to naturally eliminate these pro-inflammatory oils, helping to restore a balanced omega-6 to omega-3 ratio.
+By cutting out vegetable oils like canola, sunflower, and soybean oil, the carnivore lifestyle reduces oxidative stress and promotes cellular healing.
+Excess omega-6s act as a silent disruptor of health, but the animal-based diet corrects this imbalance, enhancing long-term health and supporting the body’s natural healing processes.

 Gut Health

-Gut Health refers to the balance and function of your digestive system, which impacts everything from your immune response to your mental well-being.
-While mainstream advice often pushes fibre and fermented plants, the carnivore diet takes a radically different—and far more effective—approach: by removing inflammatory plant compounds, gut irritants, and excessive carbs, it allows the digestive tract to heal and return to its natural state.
-Many people experience dramatic relief from bloating, IBS, acid reflux, and even autoimmune issues when they switch to an animal-based way of eating.
-A strong, resilient gut doesn’t require more fibre—it needs less irritation.
-On the carnivore diet, gut health is rebuilt from the inside out, using the foods we evolved to digest effortlessly.
+Gut Health refers to the balance and function of your digestive system, which affects everything from your immune response to mental well-being.
+While mainstream diets often emphasize fiber and fermented plants, the carnivore diet takes a radically different approach by eliminating inflammatory plant compounds, gut irritants, and excess carbs.
+This allows the digestive system to heal and return to its natural, optimal state.
+Many people report significant relief from bloating, IBS, acid reflux, and even autoimmune issues after switching to an animal-based diet.
+A strong, resilient gut doesn’t require more fiber—it thrives on less irritation.
+On the carnivore diet, gut health is restored from the inside out, with the animal-based foods our bodies evolved to digest effortlessly.

 Inflammation

-Inflammation is the body’s natural defence mechanism—a short-term response to injury or infection.
-But when it becomes chronic, it turns into a silent saboteur, fuelling conditions like arthritis, autoimmune disease, heart issues, and even weight gain.
-A major driver?
-Modern diets overloaded with seed oils, sugar, and ultra-processed foods.
-The carnivore diet offers powerful relief by removing inflammatory triggers and replacing them with nutrient-dense, animal-based foods that calm the immune system, reduce gut irritation, and lower systemic inflammation.
-Many people experience less joint pain, clearer skin, and sharper focus simply by eliminating the very foods that kept them inflamed.
-Inflammation may be common—but it’s not normal.
+Inflammation is the body’s natural defense mechanism, a short-term response to injury or infection.
+However, when it becomes chronic, it turns into a silent saboteur, contributing to conditions like arthritis, autoimmune diseases, heart issues, and even weight gain.
+A major driver of chronic inflammation is modern diets filled with seed oils, sugar, and ultra-processed foods.
+The carnivore diet offers powerful relief by removing these inflammatory triggers and replacing them with nutrient-dense, animal-based foods that calm the immune system, reduce gut irritation, and lower systemic inflammation.
+Many people experience less joint pain, clearer skin, and improved mental clarity simply by cutting out the very foods that fuel inflammation.
+While inflammation may be common, it’s not normal—and the carnivore diet offers a path to reducing it and restoring optimal health.

 Leptin Sensitivity

-Leptin Sensitivity refers to how well your body responds to leptin—a hormone that tells your brain you’re full and helps regulate energy balance.
-When you become leptin resistant (often due to overeating, chronic carbs, and processed foods), the signal gets blocked, leading to constant hunger, fat storage, and a broken metabolism.
-The carnivore diet, rich in satiating animal proteins and fats, helps restore leptin sensitivity by stabilising insulin, lowering inflammation, and eliminating the foods that disrupt hormonal communication.
-When leptin works as it should, you naturally eat less, burn more fat, and reclaim control over your appetite and bodyweight.
-This is hormonal intelligence—powered by ancestral nutrition.
+Leptin Sensitivity refers to how effectively your body responds to leptin, a hormone that signals to your brain when you’re full and helps regulate energy balance.
+When you become leptin resistant, often due to overeating, chronic carbs, and processed foods, this signal is blocked, leading to constant hunger, fat storage, and a disrupted metabolism.
+The carnivore diet, rich in satiating animal proteins and healthy fats, helps restore leptin sensitivity by stabilizing insulin, lowering inflammation, and eliminating foods that disrupt hormonal communication.
+When leptin functions properly, you naturally eat less, burn more fat, and regain control over your appetite and body weight.
+This is hormonal intelligence at work—powered by ancestral nutrition.

 Hyperinsulinemia

-Hyperinsulinemia is a condition where the body produces too much insulin—the hormone responsible for storing sugar in the cells.
-It’s a red flag that often appears long before type 2 diabetes, yet it remains widely overlooked.
-This excess insulin traps fat in the body, promotes weight gain, drives inflammation, and messes with hormonal balance.
-And what causes it?
-A constant barrage of refined carbs, sugary foods, and frequent snacking.
-The carnivore diet helps correct hyperinsulinemia by eliminating glucose-spiking foods and prioritising protein-rich, low-carb, animal-based nutrition.
-As insulin levels drop, the body finally learns to burn fat for fuel, hunger normalises, and metabolic health is restored.
+Hyperinsulinemia is a condition where the body produces too much insulin, the hormone responsible for storing sugar in cells.
+This is often a red flag that appears long before type 2 diabetes but is frequently overlooked.
+Excess insulin traps fat in the body, promotes weight gain, drives inflammation, and disrupts hormonal balance.
+The cause?
+A constant intake of refined carbs, sugary foods, and frequent snacking.
+The carnivore diet addresses hyperinsulinemia by eliminating glucose-spiking foods and prioritizing protein-rich, low-carb, animal-based nutrition.
+As insulin levels drop, the body learns to burn fat for fuel, hunger normalizes, and metabolic health is restored.

-Hyperinsulinemia isn’t just about blood sugar—it’s a root cause of modern illness.
-And the solution is simpler than you’ve been told.
+Hyperinsulinemia isn’t just about blood sugar—it’s a root cause of modern illnesses.
+And the solution is simpler than you’ve been told: adopt a carnivore diet for lasting metabolic balance.

 Insulin Resistance

-Insulin Resistance happens when your cells stop responding properly to insulin—the hormone that helps move sugar out of your bloodstream and into your cells for energy.
-When this signal breaks down, your body pumps out even more insulin to compensate, leading to chronically high insulin, stubborn weight gain, fatigue, cravings, and a greater risk for type 2 diabetes.
-It’s a metabolic warning sign—and it’s reversible.
+Insulin Resistance occurs when your cells stop responding properly to insulin, the hormone responsible for moving sugar out of your bloodstream and into your cells for energy.
+When this happens, the body compensates by producing even more insulin, leading to chronically high insulin levels, stubborn weight gain, fatigue, cravings, and a higher risk of type 2 diabetes.
+It’s a metabolic warning sign—and the good news is, it’s reversible.

-The carnivore diet, with its low-carb, nutrient-dense animal foods, helps to lower insulin levels, reverse insulin resistance, and restore metabolic function.
-By removing processed carbs and plant toxins, your body can finally return to hormonal balance, unlocking natural fat-burning and steady energy.
-This is true healing—without the pharmaceutical band-aids.
+The carnivore diet, rich in low-carb, nutrient-dense animal foods, helps lower insulin levels, reverse insulin resistance, and restore metabolic function.
+By eliminating processed carbs and plant-based toxins, the carnivore diet allows your body to return to hormonal balance, unlocking natural fat-burning and sustained energy.
+This is true healing—without relying on pharmaceutical solutions.

 Food Freedom

-Food Freedom is the liberation from obsessive calorie counting, restrictive rules, emotional eating, and the toxic food noise that dominates modern culture.
-On the carnivore diet, you finally break free from the rollercoaster of cravings, guilt, bingeing, and diet dogma—because you’re nourishing your body with foods it recognises and thrives on.
+Food Freedom is the liberation from obsessive calorie counting, restrictive rules, emotional eating, and the overwhelming food noise that dominates modern culture.
+On the carnivore diet, you break free from the cycle of cravings, guilt, bingeing, and diet dogma, as you’re nourishing your body with foods it recognizes and thrives on.

 This isn’t about willpower—it’s about biological alignment.
-By eating animal-based, nutrient-dense foods, your hunger hormones stabilise, your cravings disappear, and food becomes simple again.
+By eating animal-based, nutrient-dense foods, your hunger hormones stabilize, cravings vanish, and food becomes simple again.
 No more mental gymnastics—just clarity, control, and peace of mind.
-This is what true food freedom feels like—and it’s only a steak away.
+This is the essence of true food freedom, and it’s only a steak away.

 Intermittent Fasting (IF)

 Intermittent Fasting (IF) is a time-restricted eating pattern where you cycle between periods of eating and fasting.
-The beauty of IF?
-It’s not about restricting what you eat, but rather when you eat.
-For those following the carnivore diet, IF pairs perfectly with a low-carb, animal-based approach—allowing the body to tap into fat stores for energy while giving your digestive system time to rest and heal.
+The beauty of IF is that it’s not about restricting what you eat, but when you eat.
+For those following the carnivore diet, IF pairs perfectly with a low-carb, animal-based approach, allowing the body to burn fat for energy while giving the digestive system time to rest and heal.

 Electrolyte Imbalance

-Electrolyte Imbalance occurs when your body’s levels of key minerals like sodium, potassium, magnesium, and calcium become too high or too low.
-These minerals are essential for muscle function, nerve signalling, and fluid balance.
-For those transitioning to the carnivore diet, electrolyte imbalances can sometimes happen as your body adapts to burning fat instead of glucose—especially if you’re not getting enough salt, potassium, or magnesium.
+Electrolyte Imbalance occurs when the body’s levels of key minerals like sodium, potassium, magnesium, and calcium become too high or too low.
+These minerals are crucial for muscle function, nerve signaling, and fluid balance.
+For those transitioning to the carnivore diet, electrolyte imbalances can occur as the body adapts to burning fat for fuel instead of glucose—especially if you’re not getting enough salt, potassium, or magnesium.

-While electrolyte imbalance is common in low-carb and ketogenic diets, it can be easily corrected by ensuring you’re getting enough salt (sodium), bone broth, and organ meats—which are naturally rich in essential minerals.
-Staying on top of electrolytes is key to feeling your best while on the carnivore lifestyle, helping to prevent symptoms like muscle cramps, fatigue, and headaches.
+While electrolyte imbalance is common in low-carb and ketogenic diets, it can be easily corrected by ensuring you’re getting enough salt (sodium), bone broth, and organ meats, which are naturally rich in essential minerals.
+Staying on top of your electrolytes is vital for feeling your best on the carnivore lifestyle, preventing symptoms like muscle cramps, fatigue, and headaches.
 With the right approach, your body will thrive on animal-based nourishment, and those pesky imbalances will become a thing of the past.

 Nutrient Density

 Nutrient Density refers to the amount of vitamins, minerals, and essential nutrients found in a food relative to its calorie content.
-The more nutrients packed into a food, the more nutrient-dense it is.
-For those following the carnivore diet, this is key.
-Animal-based foods like organ meats, fatty cuts of beef, and fish are some of the most nutrient-dense options available—offering a high concentration of essential nutrients without the added sugars and empty calories often found in processed foods.
+The more nutrients a food contains per calorie, the more nutrient-dense it is.
+For those following the carnivore diet, this is essential.
+Animal-based foods like organ meats, fatty cuts of beef, and fish are some of the most nutrient-dense options available, providing a high concentration of essential nutrients without the added sugars and empty calories often found in processed foods.

-When you focus on nutrient density, you’re fueling your body with what it needs to thrive, rather than filling it with unnecessary calories.
-The carnivore diet excels in this department, as it removes low-nutrient, plant-based foods and replaces them with high-quality, animal-derived nutrition that supports your body’s natural processes, muscle repair, and hormonal balance.
+By focusing on nutrient density, you’re fueling your body with the nutrients it needs to thrive, rather than filling it with unnecessary calories.
+The carnivore diet excels in this area by removing low-nutrient, plant-based foods and replacing them with high-quality, animal-derived nutrition that supports the body’s natural processes, muscle repair, and hormonal balance.

 Bioavailability

 Bioavailability refers to how effectively the body can absorb and use the nutrients from food.
-It’s not enough just to eat nutrient-rich foods—you need to ensure your body can access and utilise those nutrients.
-Animal-based foods, especially those found in the carnivore diet, are known for their high bioavailability, meaning the body can easily absorb and utilise the vitamins, minerals, and proteins found in meat, fish, and organs.
+It’s not enough to simply eat nutrient-rich foods—you need to ensure your body can absorb and utilize those nutrients efficiently.
+Animal-based foods, especially those in the carnivore diet, are known for their high bioavailability, meaning the body can easily absorb and utilize the vitamins, minerals, and proteins found in meat, fish, and organs.

 For example, iron from red meat is far more bioavailable than plant-based iron, which the body struggles to absorb.
-Similarly, vitamin A from liver is easily absorbed, compared to the less effective conversion of plant-based precursors.
-The carnivore diet excels at providing the body with highly bioavailable nutrients, giving you the most bang for your nutritional buck.
+Similarly, vitamin A from liver is readily absorbed, unlike the less effective conversion of plant-based precursors.
+The carnivore diet excels at providing highly bioavailable nutrients, ensuring you get the most value from your food and supporting optimal health with animal-derived nutrition.

 Glycemic Index

-The Glycemic Index (GI) measures how quickly a food raises your blood sugar levels after consumption.
-Foods with a high GI cause a rapid spike in blood sugar, while foods with a low GI have a slower, more gradual effect.
-For those on the carnivore diet, most animal-based foods, like meat, fish, and eggs, have a zero GI, meaning they don’t raise blood sugar at all, keeping you in fat-burning mode and promoting stable energy levels throughout the day.
+The Glycemic Index (GI) measures how quickly a food raises blood sugar levels after consumption.
+Foods with a high GI cause a rapid spike in blood sugar, while those with a low GI have a slower, more gradual effect.
+For those on the carnivore diet, most animal-based foods like meat, fish, and eggs have a zero GI, meaning they don’t raise blood sugar at all, helping you stay in fat-burning mode and promoting stable energy levels throughout the day.

-In contrast, plant-based foods, especially those rich in carbs, can cause insulin spikes, leading to energy crashes and cravings.
-By following the carnivore diet, you avoid the blood sugar rollercoaster, reducing inflammation, promoting weight loss, and stabilising your hunger hormones.
-It’s not just about food—it’s about how food interacts with your body on a deeper level.
+In contrast, plant-based foods, especially those high in carbs, can cause insulin spikes, leading to energy crashes and cravings.
+By following the carnivore diet, you avoid the blood sugar rollercoaster, reducing inflammation, promoting weight loss, and stabilizing your hunger hormones.
+It’s not just about food—it’s about how the food you eat interacts with your body at a deeper, metabolic level.

 Protein Sparing Modified Fasting (PSMF)

-For those following the carnivore diet, PSMF can be a powerful tool to help you achieve rapid fat loss while staying in a state of ketosis.
-By consuming lean animal proteins (like chicken or fish), you safeguard muscle mass while the body uses fat as its primary fuel source.
-PSMF isn’t a long-term eating strategy—it’s designed for short bursts of fat-burning power when needed, helping you get back to your baseline carnivore lifestyle once your fat loss goals are met.
+For those following the carnivore diet, PSMF can be a powerful tool to achieve rapid fat loss while staying in a state of ketosis.
+By consuming lean animal proteins like chicken or fish, you protect muscle mass while the body burns fat for energy.
+PSMF isn’t a long-term strategy—it’s a short-term tool for fat-burning, helping you reach your fat loss goals before returning to your baseline carnivore lifestyle.

 Lion Diet

-The Lion Diet is a highly restrictive version of the carnivore diet that focuses on only three foods: beef, salt, and water.
-It’s a purist approach designed to eliminate all potential allergens, plant toxins, and even food sensitivities, giving the body the chance to reset and heal.
+The Lion Diet is a highly restrictive version of the carnivore diet, focusing exclusively on three foods: beef, salt, and water.
+This purist approach eliminates all potential allergens, plant toxins, and food sensitivities, offering the body a chance to reset and heal.

-By sticking to beef, a rich source of high-quality protein and fat, the Lion Diet provides the body with the essential nutrients it needs, while the elimination of all other foods can help reduce inflammation, improve mental clarity, and promote weight loss.
-It’s a no-nonsense, ultra-strict protocol aimed at optimising health by simplifying the diet to the bare essentials.
+By sticking to beef, a rich source of high-quality protein and fat, the Lion Diet provides essential nutrients while removing foods that may contribute to inflammation or food sensitivities.
+The elimination of other foods can enhance mental clarity, promote weight loss, and improve overall health.
+It’s an ultra-strict protocol aimed at optimizing wellness by simplifying the diet to the bare essentials.

 Strict Carnivore

 Strict Carnivore refers to a 100% animal-based diet, where all food consumed comes from meat, fish, eggs, and animal fats.
-There are no plant-based foods, no fruits, no vegetables, and no grains—only nutrient-dense animal products that provide your body with everything it needs for optimal health.
+There are no plant-based foods, fruits, vegetables, or grains—only nutrient-dense animal products that provide your body with everything it needs for optimal health.

-Following a strict carnivore diet means you’re avoiding processed foods, sugars, and carbs, and focusing entirely on high-quality animal proteins and fats.
+Following a strict carnivore diet means avoiding processed foods, sugars, and carbs, while focusing solely on high-quality animal proteins and fats.
 This approach supports weight loss, enhances mental clarity, boosts energy levels, and promotes muscle preservation.
-It’s the most intense version of the carnivore lifestyle, ideal for those who want to experience the full benefits of the diet without any plant-based distractions.
+It’s the most intense version of the carnivore lifestyle, ideal for those seeking to experience the full benefits of the diet without any plant-based distractions.

 Carnivore Adjacent

-Carnivore Adjacent refers to a dietary approach that is almost entirely carnivore but includes small amounts of non-animal foods, typically low-carb vegetables or healthy fats like avocado or olive oil.
-This is a great option for those who want to reap the benefits of the carnivore diet—such as improved energy, weight loss, and mental clarity—but aren’t ready to completely eliminate plant-based foods from their lifestyle.
+Carnivore Adjacent refers to a dietary approach that is nearly 100% carnivore, but includes small amounts of non-animal foods, typically low-carb vegetables or healthy fats like avocado or olive oil.
+This approach is ideal for those who want to experience the benefits of the carnivore diet—such as improved energy, weight loss, and mental clarity—but aren’t ready to fully eliminate plant-based foods from their lifestyle.

-By keeping the focus on animal products, those following a carnivore adjacent approach maintain the majority of their diet in line with animal-based nutrition, while still allowing for a bit of flexibility.
-It’s an excellent choice for people looking to reduce carbs and minimise processed foods, while still enjoying a bit of plant-based variety.
+By focusing primarily on animal products, those following a carnivore adjacent approach maintain a diet rooted in animal-based nutrition, while allowing for a bit of flexibility.
+It’s a great option for those looking to reduce carbs, minimize processed foods, and still enjoy occasional plant-based variety.

 Carnivorish

-Carnivorish refers to a flexible approach to the carnivore diet, where you lean heavily on animal-based foods but occasionally include small amounts of plant-based foods.
-It’s the middle ground between full-on carnivore and a more balanced approach, allowing for the enjoyment of occasional non-animal foods while still prioritising meat, fish, and eggs as the foundation of your diet.
+Carnivorish is a flexible approach to the carnivore diet, where you focus primarily on animal-based foods like meat, fish, and eggs, but occasionally include small amounts of plant-based foods.
+This approach serves as the perfect middle ground between full-on carnivore and a more balanced diet, allowing for the occasional inclusion of non-animal foods while still making animal proteins the cornerstone of your nutrition.

-Those who follow a carnivorish approach often do so to ease into the carnivore diet or maintain some level of flexibility for social situations, personal preferences, or specific health goals.
-However, the aim remains to minimise carbs and avoid processed foods, keeping the majority of nutrition focused on high-quality animal products to support optimal health, weight management, and muscle preservation.
+Those following a carnivorish lifestyle often choose this path to ease into the carnivore diet, maintain some flexibility for social situations, or meet specific health goals.
+The focus remains on minimizing carbs, avoiding processed foods, and prioritizing nutrient-dense animal products to support optimal health, weight management, and muscle preservation.
+This approach is ideal for those seeking the benefits of the carnivore diet with a little extra dietary freedom.

 Carnivore Keto

 Carnivore Keto is the powerful combination of two popular diets: the carnivore diet and ketogenic (keto) principles.
-It focuses on eating only animal-based foods, such as meat, fish, eggs, and animal fats, while keeping carbohydrate intake extremely low—often close to zero grams of carbs per day.
-This forces your body to enter ketosis, a state where it burns fat for fuel instead of glucose, maximising fat loss while maintaining muscle mass.
+It focuses on consuming only animal-based foods like meat, fish, eggs, and animal fats, while keeping carb intake extremely low—often near zero grams per day.
+This forces the body into ketosis, a state where it burns fat for fuel instead of glucose, maximizing fat loss while preserving muscle mass.

 Carnivore Criminals

-Carnivore Criminals is a humorous term coined by me, Stella Young, to describe those who cheat a little too often on the carnivore diet.
-These are the individuals who may claim to be following the carnivore lifestyle, yet regularly indulge in non-carnivore foods, leaving their diet commitment a bit questionable.
+Carnivore Criminals is a humorous term coined by Stella Young to describe those who stray a little too often from the carnivore diet.
+These individuals may claim to follow the carnivore lifestyle, but they regularly indulge in non-carnivore foods, leaving their commitment to the diet a bit questionable.

-While we all know life can sometimes lead to slip-ups, Carnivore Criminals are those who can’t seem to stay away from a cheeky serving of bread or a bowl of pasta.
-It’s all in good fun, but staying true to the carnivore diet is key to reaping its benefits—like better mental clarity, improved energy, and weight loss.
+While we all experience slip-ups, Carnivore Criminals are those who just can’t resist the temptation of a cheeky slice of bread or a bowl of pasta.
+It’s all in good fun, but staying true to the carnivore diet is key to unlocking its full benefits—like better mental clarity, improved energy, and weight loss.

-So, next time you catch yourself nibbling on something that’s not quite carnivore-friendly, remember to avoid turning into a Carnivore Criminal—get back on track with high-quality meats, organ meats, and healthy fats for maximum health benefits.
+So, next time you find yourself nibbling on something not quite carnivore-friendly, remember to avoid becoming a Carnivore Criminal—and get back on track with high-quality meats, organ meats, and healthy fats for optimal health benefits.

 Cholesterol